All Episodes

 They're changing their stories every day.

-Let's go to the audio tape from this morning, Fox and Friends, the guest U.S. Air Force retired Lieutenant Colonel and senior military aide to President Clinton, Buzz Peterson.
+Fox and Friends, the guest U.S. Air Force retired Lieutenant Colonel and senior military aide to President Clinton, Buzz Peterson.

-He's the author of Dereliction of Duty.
+He's the author of Derelection of Duty.

 Hey, you know, I took bin Laden far more seriously than Bush did.

-And when he spoke on Tuesday, took bin Laden more seriously.
+Took bin Laden more seriously.

 How does he say that anyway?

-Because he's Bill Clinton as his social path.
+Because he's Bill Clinton.

-He's Bill Clinton is a social path, sociopath.
+Bill Clinton is a sociopath, sociopath.

 And he's pathological.

-One of these guys that lies and believes the lies that he says.
+He's one of these guys that lies and believes the lies that he says.

-Another question to um Buzz Patterson, Kelly Wright, Fox and Friends.
+Another question to Buzz Patterson.

-You talked about the fact that there were so many missed opportunities to get bin Laden.
+Kelly Wright, Fox and Friends, you talked about the fact that there were so many missed opportunities to get bin Laden.

 President Clinton, his entire staff may have known about these attacks or these plots.